Example use cases:

 -

-Response generation: The retrieved documents are included in the prompt as context, allowing the LLM to generate an accurate response based on your business data.
+Response generation: The retrieved documents are included in the prompt as context, allowing the LLM to generate an accurate response based on your business data and any pre-trained knowledge.

 This method is ideal for dynamic information retrieval, ensuring that the LLM uses the most current and relevant data to assist with specific tasks, without requiring a full fine-tuning process.